Stressed Out: Background and production

-"Stressed Out" was written by Joseph from the perspective of the character Blurryface rather than some impersonal third-person narrator.
-His lyricism is filled with couplets and one-line rhyme schemes pertaining to definitive generational concerns.
-Tyler Joseph was in his mid-20s at time of the single's release.
-He was speaking as a member of generation engulfed in college loan debt and sharing their anxieties while feigning apathy and yearning peer acceptance all over social media.
-For a time, record producer Mike Elizondo was worried Joseph's specificity would limit the single's reception among the larger populace.
-In retrospect, Elizondo said, "We can all kind of relate to wanting to have more of those simpler days.
-I think he nailed it; though the lyrical content is very specific to him, the listener is able to impose their own story onto it.
-That type of feeling will never go away."

 "Stressed Out" was produced by Mike Elizondo and recorded at Can Am in Los Angeles, California and at Livingston Studios in London, England.
 The track was then mixed at the Casita in Hollywood, California.
 During its recording, Elizondo had but one grievance in regards to the song.
-Speaking with front-man and principal songwriter Tyler Joseph, he opined that to the average listener, its lyrical content came off as esoteric.
-Elizondo recalled, "So I had a good conversation with him trying to say, 'Hey, maybe you should change that; it's a great melody, it's a big hook of the song, but I just don't know what it means."
+Speaking with front-man and principal songwriter Tyler Joseph, he opined that to the average listener, its lyrical content would come off as esoteric.
+Elizondo recalled: "So I had a good conversation with him trying to say, 'Hey, maybe you should change that; it's a great melody, it's a big hook of the song, but I just don't know what it means."
 He soon relaxed on the issue after Joseph provided an explanation of the larger album concept.